harendradadhich/Credit-Card-Consumption-Case-Study/README.md

 You should validate model using Root Mean Square Percentage Error (RMSPE) between the predicted credit card consumption and Actual Credit Consumption.

+pl download the files:
+1. Code file for credit card consumption in .ipynb format
+2. Data files in data folder
+3. Resultant predicted output in prediction file
+4. Output of tree based models in .png format